 - What New York State Certification does a graduate of the programs secure?

-- Graduates of the program secure Family and Consumer Sciences K-12 provisional certification from New York State.
+- Graduates of the programs secure Business/Marketing K-12 provisional certification from New York State.
 Graduates will be prepared to apply for certification in most other states as well.
-While the certification is a K-12 certification, most Family and Consumer Sciences educators teach only at the high school level.
+While the certification is a K-12 certification, most business educators teach only at the high school level.
 The Work-Based Learning certificate is also awarded as an extension of the certification to enable you to place students in a variety of work-based learning activities such as career exploration, internships, cooperative work experience, and community-based work experience programs.

 - Can I continue to work while in the program?